Befriend Your Brain

 Riding my train of thought.

-With every executive function I explored, I could point to the specific tools I used to keep up with my freight train of a brain.
+With every executive function I explored, I could point to the specific tools I had found, developed, and used to keep up with my freight train of a brain.

 Getting out of my head with hands-on tools was precisely why I had found a place in the world that works for my kind of mind.